SaaberDev/simple-todo-list-with-vuejs/README.md

 php artisan serve
 ```

+#### Validation Instruction

+There are two special validation used in title and password field.

+`title`: title may only contain letters, numbers, space and hyphen.
+`password`: The password must contain at least 8 characters, one uppercase and one lowercase letter, one symbol and one number.

 > ⚠️ **NOTE: Make sure your `APP_URL` is set to the correct url for example if project is running on localhost domain `http://localhost:8000` or `http://127.0.0.1:8000` put that value in `.env` including port number and if you are running on a custom localhost domain `http://todo.test` put the whole url as well.
 It is important to put the `APP_URL` currently to avoid any issue with API request authentication.**
 > If you are already running another project in the system with same port use this command to serve laravel in different port.
 >